GufliMC/BrickCreatures/.github/README.md

 ## Usage
 ### Templates

-An NPC templatate contains all the necessary information that makes the npc unique (name, skin, traits, ...).
+An NPC templatate contains all the necessary information that makes the persistentCreature unique (name, skin, traits, ...).
 A single template can be used for multiple npcs, changing a template will also update all npcs.

 | Command                                        | Permission                         |